Wacatac Trojan Removal Guide

 The most common malware spreading methods – malicious email attachments

 Malware authors are smart individuals who chose to use their skills for malicious purposes.
 Therefore, they usually employ a variety of sophisticated methods to deliver the malicious payload to thousands of users; for example, exploit kits, web injects, brute-force attacks, and other practices.

-Nevertheless, possibly the most prominent malware delivery method is the spam email attachments.
+Nevertheless, possibly the most prominent malware delivery method is spam email attachments.
 From trojans to ransomware – the obfuscated files that are attached to phishing emails can deliver the nastiest viruses.
-In most of the cases, the message comes from a seemingly well-known company, such as DHL, Amazon, or Bank of America.
+In most cases, the message comes from a seemingly well-known company, such as DHL, Amazon, or Bank of America.
 Here's an example: